Helena Brázdová, roz. Franková

 zdroj: Dobová archiv pamětnice, současná L.Květoň

 Helena Brázdová, née Franková, was born on 9 May 1937 in Prague, where her mother moved to from the west-Bohemian town of Kynšperk nad Ohří.
 Her mother was a Jew who married a German from Chodová Planá near Mariánské Lázně.
 When the first anti-Jewish decrees started being enacted in the Protectorate in 1939, the married couple formally split up.
 Her father was subsequently reposted to a better position in Germany, and her mother and little Helena remained alone in Prague.
 They had to move out of the comfortable flat in Vinohrady to a small rented place in Prague-Karlín.
 On 20 November 1942 Helena Brázdová and her mother were taken by a CC transport from Prague to the ghetto in Terezín.
 They were accommodated together in the Hamburg Barracks, and later in wooden houses behind the Terezín church.
 A lack of nutrition caused Helena to contract many illnesses in the ghetto.
 Her memories of life in the ghetto include carts filled with naked dead bodies, a constant fear of being transported no one knew where, the harshness of the Nazi prison guards, and impoverished prisoners arriving from death marches.
 She also remembers a number of cultural events for children, which helped her get through the difficult moments.
 Helena and her mother were liberated in Terezín in May 1945.
 They did not want to wait for the transport home, and so they secretly escaped from the ghetto before it was completely closed off because of a typhus epidemic, and they returned to Prague.
 Of her mother‘s relatives, none returned from the concentration camps.
-Helena Brázdová and her mother moved to Kynšperk nad Ohří, where they live to this day.
+Helena Brázdová and her mother moved to Kynšperk nad Ohří.
 Until her retirement she worked in the education system.
+She died on December 10, 2023 in Sokolov.